From The Fourth R

 About the Respondents

-You’ve already met Joe Westar.
-He’s likely to be among the group who found its way to Westar through their church or clergy (20%) or through a friend or family member (16%).
+You’ve likely already met Westar Associates; they'll be among the group who found its way to Westar through their church or clergy (20%) or through a friend or family member (16%).
 More than 150 respondents said they had first heard of the organization through Westar scholars, teachers, or books.
-Here are a few more findings about Joe’s friends who also responded to the survey.
+Here are a few more findings about our Associates who also responded to the survey.

 - About two-thirds (68%) of respondents were male; about one-third(32%) were female.